adnenabdessaied/OCR/README.md

 # OCR
-This reposotory implements the OCR branch of the method introduced in the **E2E-MLT - an Unconstrained End-to-End Method for Multi-Language Scene Text** paper by Busta *et al* ([paper](https://arxiv.org/abs/1801.09919)).
-We wanted to see how the OCR branch performs on traffic signs, i.e. the network has to detect what was written on those sings.
+This repository implements the OCR branch of the method introduced in the **E2E-MLT - an Unconstrained End-to-End Method for Multi-Language Scene Text** paper published by Busta *et al* ([paper](https://arxiv.org/abs/1801.09919)).
+We wanted to see how the OCR branch performs on traffic signs.

 ### Pre-training
 We have noticed that pre-training the network on synthetic data helps improve the overall performance and speeds up the training process.